 - a) Up to a certain point.
 Then they begin to maintain or lose value. - b) The older the trees are, the more valuable they are because of the products they're used for. - c) Saplings and young trees are the best because their wood is strong and vibrant.

-As a tree matures, the rate of growth slows.
+As a tree matures, the rate of growth slows, as does the volume of wood produced each year.
 Trees reach a peak where growth and value are maximized.
 Then it is time to harvest the trees.